avouros/clustering-workplace/README.md

 ## Notes

+- Statistics and Machine Learning Toolbox is required.

 - For the Hartigan and Wong's K-Means the [NAG Toolbox for MATLAB](https://www.nag.co.uk/nag-toolbox-matlab) is required.
 An open source version of the algorithm can be found [here](https://people.sc.fsu.edu/~jburkardt/m_src/matlab_kmeans/matlab_kmeans.html).

 - Files contain further information about relevant studies and links to online material used for the various formulas.